Execution

 The result is not fewer stores, but different networks.
 Productivity, flexibility and disciplined expansion are becoming more important than footprint alone.

 For many retailers, the challenge is not reducing space.
-It is developing a network that can perform consistently as formats, markets and customer expectations evolve
+It is developing a network that can perform consistently as formats, markets and customer expectations evolve.

 Growth is returning to physical retail